abulzunayed/abulzunayed/README.md

 # Hi there, I'm [Abul Zunayed]! 👋

 ## About Me

+Hello!
+I'm [Abul Zunayed], a passionate and enthusiastic software developer at the start of my career journey.
+With a strong foundation in Python and C++, I have honed my skills in programming and problem-solving.
+My Python expertise spans Machine Learning and Deep Learning, where I've built models using libraries like TensorFlow, Keras, and PyTorch.
+In C++, I have experience with essential libraries such as Boost, OpenCV, Open GL and Qt, which have equipped me to tackle complex computational tasks and develop efficient software solutions.
+I am eager to apply my knowledge to real-world challenges and collaborate with like-minded professionals to innovate and create impactful software.
+Always keen to learn and grow, I am currently exploring new technologies and methodologies to expand my expertise and contribute meaningfully to the soft tech community.

-I'm a passionate [Software Development] with a keen interest in [Python and C++].
+I'm a passionate [Software development] with a keen interest in [python and C++].
 I love exploring new technologies and using them to solve real-world problems.

 - 🔭 I’m currently working on [mention your current projects].
 - 🌱 I’m currently learning [mention any new skills or technologies you are learning].